arunbonagiri190/spam-classifier-with-numpy-rnn/README.md

 #### Data set

 I used [dataset](https://www.kaggle.com/uciml/sms-spam-collection-dataset) from kaggle website for training network.
-I taken only 100 rows from this dataset and preprocessed very well that rnn can take. the preprocessed file available in `data/` directory.
+I taken only 100 rows from this dataset and preprocessed very well that rnn can take. the preprocessed data available in `data/` as `encoded_spam.pkl`

-You can take whole dataset and experiment, if you wish. but I haven't added any preprocessing code just to make this repo simple.
-[Here](https://www.kaggle.com/uciml/sms-spam-collection-dataset/notebooks) you can find how to do.
+You can take whole dataset and experiment by using `src/preprocessing.py`, if you wish. but you need additional libraries/packages.

+you can find more processing ideas [here](https://www.kaggle.com/uciml/sms-spam-collection-dataset/notebooks).

 #### Execution